SunEdison buys Vivint for $2.2 billion to expand residential business

 The distributed generation business, or power produced for local consumption, is expected to contribute about 28 percent of SunEdison's 2016 revenue, post acquisition, from an estimated 18 percent in 2015, S&P Capital IQ analyst Angelo Zino said.

-Installers command higher margins from the residential solar market than more aggressively priced utility-scale projects.
+Installers command higher margins from the residential solar market than more aggresively priced utility-scale projects.

 Vivint, controlled by Blackstone Group LP (BX.N), operates in seven states, including California and New York.